jaco-vanderbyl/adventofcode/README.md

 Answer: 251346198
 2023 Day5 Puzzle2, Question: What is the lowest location number that corresponds to any of the initial seed numbers?
 Answer: 72263011
+2023 Day6 Puzzle2, Question: How many ways can you beat the record in this one much longer race?
+Answer: 46173809
 ```